Apartment security plan is evidence to defend against premises liability litigation claims.

 Many other very large jury awards have been made to former residents because of negligent control and use of the master key.
 The negligence issue is always the same.
 If you require a resident to supply an extra key to their apartment unit, then you must take reasonable steps to safeguard that key.
 If you maintain a master key that unlocks all the units, you must take even greater steps to control access to this key.

 The legal theories are simple.
 A resident gives up some rights when they move onto a rental property.
 On most properties, the resident, per the lease agreement, cannot add or replace the deadbolt on their door unless management is given an extra key.
 By doing this, the property manager assumes the responsibility for key control.

 The other legal theory is one of reliance.
-The landlord supplies the locks and keys and therefore, a resident must rely on management to have re-keyed the door lock and to have secured the back-up and master key.
+The landlord supplies the locks and keys and therefore, a resident must rely on management to have re-keyed the door lock and to have secured the backup and master key.
 Key control, by definition, requires restriction and documentation of those who use the backup keys and master keys.
-Of course, you should document this important step because it is proof of you acting reasonably.
+Of course, you should document this important step because it is proof that you acted reasonably.

 Here are 10 proven steps to follow for better key control and resident security:

 - Always re-key or replace the unit door locks at turnover